mylesdawson/hearthstone-project/README.md

 ## How To Run

 All the necessary data files have been gathered and cleaned.
-It is recommended to skip the first step as it requires creating an account and generating an API key:
+The first step below should be skipped because this step requires creating an account and generating an API key.

 1. To Run `python3 gather_data.py` you must first create an account here: [mashape-hearthstone-api](https://market.mashape.com/omgvamp/hearthstone) and generate an API key.
 This key can be used as an input argument to `gather_data.py`.
 The cards have already been gathered (see cards.json file) and useless ones have been discarded.